Australian Expat Mortgage Assessment Tool

 As long as you earn a living in GBP, you have a good chance of getting approved for a home loan.

-If you earn a living in a currency other than GBP and it’s not on the list on the Australian Expat Mortgages page, you may still be able to qualify for a home loan in Australia!
+If you earn a living in a currency other than GBP and it’s not listed on the Australian Expat Mortgages page, you may still be able to qualify for a home loan in Australia!

-Keep in mind, there are some restrictions and conditions that may apply such as capping your borrowing at 80% LVR.
+Keep in mind there are some restrictions and conditions that may apply.

 How much deposit do I need?